SAGV/spreadsheets-cacher/README.md

 <your_machine_address>/feeds/list/105qaS81D-gJwDPLAms0xo9ob2wIdmCBpQhD3sRyYn4k/od6/public/values?alt=json
 ```

-If the answer is not a error, than the machine works fine.
+If the answer is not a error, the machine works fine.
 **Note: It was only checked with Tabletop.js generated links**

 ### On docker